rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 After sleeping for 8 hours we feel recharged.

 Lets go back and imagine the Yogi.
 His posture is balanced.
-His muscles are relaxed to the minimal effort.
-His brain is going layer by layer to a deep state of meditation or relaxation.
-To go even further, consciously he decides to breathe a notch up and get even more oxygen and energy.
+His muscles are relaxed.
+His brain is going layer by layer to a deep state of meditation.
+He also decides to breathe a notch up and get even more oxygen and energy.
+The Yogi is nourishing his organs, cells, tissues while awake.

 After awhile, he turns into those radiant beams of light.

 Yogis raise their own energy to an optimal state and by a sustainable practice, keep it there.
-The Yogi is nourishing his organs, cells, tissues while awake.

 Do we need to go in a cave for 20 years to learn that ?